How To Hide The Featured Image In A WordPress Post

 • If you want to remove the image, click the ‘Remove Featured Image’ button.
 On the other hand, click the ‘Set Featured Image’ to add a photo to your posts or pages.

-We also wrote about a few related subjects like how to tell if a site is WordPress, how to uninstall WordPress from cPanel, how to embed excel in html, how to embed a pdf in WordPress, how to optimize CSS delivery in WordPress and how to create a website like Amazon.
+We also wrote about a few related subjects like how to tell if a site is WordPress, how to uninstall WordPress from cPanel, how to embed Excel in HTML, how to embed a PDF in WordPress, how to optimize CSS delivery in WordPress, and how to create a website like Amazon.

 Sanja Pajic